captdam/DD-40/Communication/README-L1.md

 ### Video signal

-The above experiments shows that, the communication system is able to handle digital communication.
-The following experiments will determine wheather the system could handle digital communication plus analog video communication together.
+The above experiments show that, the communication system is able to handle digital communication.
+The following experiments will determine whether the system could handle digital communication plus analog video communication together.

-Do notice that, on one hand, althrough the video signal is an analog signal, it still generates EMI on the data wrie and control wire.
+Do notice that, on one hand, although the video signal is an analog signal, it still generates EMI on the data wire and control wire.
 Thanks to the differential signalling, the EMI is neglectable.
 On the other hand, the data signal and control will generate EMI on the video.
 Because the video signal is not differential signalling, the effect will be significant.

 It is clear to say that, the quality of the video will be significantly affected by the control signal and the data signal.
 However, even the video will be affected, user (human) should be able to watch the video with minor image defect.
-In fact, when the ROV is working underwater, the surrending will be very dark, hence the user may not be able to notice the effect on the video signal due to EMI.
+In fact, when the ROV is working underwater, the surrounding will be very dark, hence the user may not be able to notice the effect on the video signal due to EMI.
 Furthermore, the camera mounted on the ROV is design for observation, not moving making (which means, the image quality is not important).
 That means, the video image defect is neglectable.

 ![Video signal test](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/video.jpg "Video signal test")